Updated

 Privacy is a legitimate concern.
 Your code is sent to third-party AI providers (OpenAI, Anthropic, Google) for processing.
 Cursor offers a “Privacy Mode” that prevents training on your data, but unlike some self-hostable options, there’s no fully local processing path.
 For teams working on proprietary or regulated codebases, this requires evaluation.

 Overages can surprise you.
-The billing model is still relatively new and the credit accounting isn’t always intuitive.
-Some users have reported unexpected charges when running intensive agent sessions.
-Monitor your usage dashboard, especially in the first few months.
+The usage-based model isn’t always intuitive, and some users have reported unexpected on-demand charges when running intensive agent sessions.
+Monitor the in-app usage dashboard — which now breaks down consumption between Auto + Composer and third-party API models — especially in your first few months.

 Support responsiveness.
 At scale, Cursor’s support has gotten faster, but smaller teams on Business plans have reported slower response times than alternatives with more established enterprise support.